vatesfr/xo/docs/xosan_create.md

 * use a custom IP network

-* change the totale size you want for your sharded storage
+* change the total size you want for your shared storage

 * increase the memory allocated to XOSAN
 > 2GiB is the minimum to allocate to XOSAN.
 You will get better result with 4GiB and if you have a lot of memory available, 8GiB is the best.

 ![](./assets/xosan-advanced.png)

-## Creation

 Once you are ready, you can click on `Create`.
 XOSAN will automatically deploy itself and create the virtual shared storage you have selected.